wardi/wardi.github.io/_pages/flood-fill-mazes.md

 ## Square one

-Our maze needs a border, a starting location, and an ending location.
+Our maze needs a border wall, a starting location, and an ending location.
-Let's represent our maze with a numpy array where the border is marked with 1's, the starting and ending locations are marked with 2's and everything else is set to 0.
+Let's represent our maze with a numpy array where the border wall is marked with 1's, the starting and ending locations are marked with 2's and everything else is set to 0.

-This function will generate such an array with any width and height.
-We follow numpy's (y, x) convention for coordinates, so height comes first:
+We follow numpy's (y, x) convention for coordinates, so our "box" height comes first:

 ```python
 def box(height, width):